 Medically prescribed diets can usually be accommodated within the school lunch service.
+A medically prescribed diet is one which has been prescribed by your GP or a hospital doctor.
 This does not include pupils who simply dislike certain foods.
+Written evidence from a doctor or registered dietician will be required prior to making special arrangements.